StevenLOL/Research_speech_speaker_verification_nist_sre2010/SRE2010/README.md

-Here is the SRE folder
+Here is the Kaldi SRE2010 folder, please notice that this project is based on Kaldi SRE2008 example,forked under version r3473.
+PLDA adapation in the latest release is not used in this project.